jdhao/nvim-config/docs/README.md

 # brew install --HEAD neovim
 ```

-After installing Neovim, we need to add the directory where the Neovim
+After installing Nvim, we need to add the directory where the Nvim
 executable (`nvim` on Linux and macOS, `nvim.exe` on Windows) resides to the
 system `PATH`.